-The Museum does not (yet) exist as a physical location, yet in building its website, I wonder if I am designing a blueprint.
+The Museum does not (yet) exist as a physical location, yet in building its website, I am at the same time creating a blueprint for it.

 Ground Floor – Home Page